Skip to Content

 Six weeks is the average amount of time you can expect a waxed chest to last.
 There are certain factors that may cause this figure to vary.
-The proportion of “dormant” chest hair during the wax, the waxing technique, and the genetics of the man all play a role.
+The proportion of “dormant” chest hair during the wax and the waxing techniques will play a role.
 But in general, six weeks is a safe bet.

 That’s the answer in a nutshell, and it may be all that you wanted.
 But I wanted to dive a little deeper.